acgetchell/mundus-atrox/src/journals/seventh.md

 2. I hit the 17 HP Construct and do 15 damage.
 3. *Viker* hits the damaged Construct and knocks it over again.
 She also hands *Steve* her Longsword while keeping her Shillelagh.
 4. *Steve* swings on the 1st Construct with the Longsword and lands a critical hit for 19 damage!
 We should have given him the Longsword sooner!
-5. *CoralKing* uses his Flurry of shinkicks with 1 hit and 1 crit for 15 damage.
+5. *CoralKing* uses his Flurry of Shin-kicks with 1 hit and 1 crit for 15 damage.
 6. 1 Construct gets 21 HP and the other one gets 14 HP.
 The Stegosaur hits the 21 for 15 damage.
 The other Stegosaur swings and misses.

 Round 8